-Upon successful completion of the program and certifications, students will possess the basic knowledge and skills necessary to check vital signs, perform CPR and first aid, assist in medical examinations, perform electrocardiograms, basic laboratory procedures and phlebotomy, and nurse assistant.
+Upon successful completion of the program and certifications, students will possess the basic knowledge and skills necessary to assist with critical patient care.
+Student will be able to check vital signs, perform CPR and first aid, assist with medical examinations, perform electrocardiograms, basic laboratory procedures and phlebotomy, and various nurse assistant procedures.